 - Launching a referral program that rewards your brand ambassadors

 - Build an online community

 - Developing unique content that helps you stand out in your industry

 8. Include a keyword-driven FAQ section on your website

 While considering eCommerce marketing strategies, many marketers overlook the importance of a keyword-driven FAQ.
 An FAQ area on your website lets you quickly answer questions and overcome potential customers’ complaints.
+Many businesses, when creating a knowledge base for their websites, include an FAQ section to provide a centralized resource where customers can find answers to commonly asked questions.
 Think of common keywords and questions people might search for while creating FAQs.
 Discuss with your customer support team to find the common questions being asked.

 Making your FAQ section around relevant keywords opens up new SEO traffic opportunities.
 Moreover, you make it easy for people to find answers with a quick search, reducing shopping friction.

 Google Shopping Ads let you showcase your products on organic search results and Google’s reserved Shopping results page.
 As with standard search ads, advertisers are charged a per-click amount whenever someone clicks on the ad.

 Google causes massive product searches, with almost half (48%) of consumers starting their product searches on search engines.
 It, therefore, stands to reason that letting your products be listed on Google is a no-brainer.

 Google even presents a Buy on Google feature, which makes it effortless for your consumers to complete a transaction directly from the search engine.
 It streamlines the process of setting up a Google Merchant account.